spa5k/tafsir_api/README.md

 - `https://cdn.jsdelivr.net/gh/spa5k/tafsir_api@{apiVersion}/{endpoint}`

 > Versioning - By default, it uses main branch, which you can use as `@main` or `@v1` etc. You can also use commit hash as versioning.
-> Sometimes, v1 don't work in jsDelivr, so you can use `@main` instead of `@v1` in jsDelivr.
-Prefer Main branch over v1.

 ### Base URLs -